Women's suffrage in Kuwait: Women's Suffrage Movement

-In 1973, parliament looked over a bill which would have given women the right to vote and run for elected office, which was ultimately overturned due to pressure from conservatives all over.
+In 1973, parliament looked over a bill which would have given women the right to vote and run for elected office, which was ultimately overturned due to pressure from orthodox all over.
 Over 10 years later in 1984, the movement seemed to have gained some support when the current emir (Jaber Sabah) and the prime minister (Crown Prince Saad Sabah) announced that they were in favor of a women’s suffrage bill, which in turn offered some false hope.
 Different bills continued to be denied through 1985 and 1986 respectively, and until this changed, the highest position in government a Kuwaiti woman could hold was that of assistant secretary.
 Throughout the late 1980s and 1990s, Kuwait then became heavily involved in the Iraq-Iran war.
 With the involvement in the war, it became vital for women to become hospital volunteers and even push the boundaries to smuggle in food and necessary items for their families.
 Since women took the initiative, they also demanded acknowledgment and recognition for their efforts.
 The parliament agreed and the first woman was finally appointed as the ambassador of the Persian Gulf in 1993.
-In May 1999, the current emir issued a decree that allowed women the right to vote and run for office, however, under the Kuwaiti Constitution, Parliament was allowed to reject and overrule the emir, and it did.
+In May 1999, the current emir issued a decree that allowed women the right to vote and run for office; however, under the Kuwaiti Constitution, Parliament was allowed to reject and overrule the emir, and it did.
 However, for a period of 6 months, women had the right to vote.
 Unfortunately, there were no elections heard during this time before the emir was overruled.

 The movement began to gain speed after this, and the first non-violent demonstration kicked off in 1996 when 500 women stopped working for an hour to show solidarity in their right for suffrage.
 Small demonstrations continued throughout the next 6 years and in 2002 a few Kuwaiti women decided to protest outside voter registration centers.
 Things continued to escalate and in the 2003 election, women created mock ballots that “allowed hundreds of women to cast symbolic votes for real candidates.”
 In March 2005, 1,000 people surrounded the Kuwaiti parliament to reinforce their need for suffrage.
 On May 17, 2005 a bill was passed 37 votes for and 21 votes against women’s suffrage, granting Kuwaiti women the right to vote and run for an elected office.

 Four years later, in May 2009, four female candidates won parliamentary seats in a general election out of fifty available seats.
 Although this was 8% of parliament, by the 2013 election, no women had been elected in to the current parliament and the last woman elected resigned in May 2014.